 To see PHOTOS from the entire cleanup season…

-Come celebrate the success of this year’s Cleanup Campaign only made possible by our Partners, Sponsors and Volunteers!
+We had a beautiful evening in Germonds Park to celebrate the success of this year’s Cleanup Campaign — made possible by our Partners, Sponsors and Volunteers.

 The Great American Cleanup is only possible through the support of sponsors – local businesses, government agencies and organizations.
 This year’s top Campaign Sponsors: